department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/vitals/vitals-brief.md

   - International Normalized Ratio (INR)
   - Pain

-**List view**
+### List view

 - A user should be able to see a list of vital sign categories, listed alphabetically.
+- A user should be able to click into each category to see a historical list of readings
 - Each entry should include
   - Category name
   - Latest reading
   - Date of latest reading
   - Location of latest reading
-- A user should be able to click into each category to see a historical list of readings

-**Details view**
+### Details view
   - The H1 of the details view should be the category name
   - From the details view, a user should be able to see a historical list of readings for that category (chronological order)
+  - From the top of the page, a user should be able to print a category of readings, or download it as either a PDF or TXT file.
   - Each entry in that list should include
     - Reading
     - Date of entry
     - Location of entry
     - Comments
-  - From the top of the page, a user should be able to print a category of readings, or download it as either a PDF or TXT file.

-## UX considerations

-### When to show Vitals section

-**Where do Vitals fit within IA?**

-### How to show Vitals section
-- What should the screen look like?
-What information should be seen?
-What should be hidden?

-**View vs. share vs. download considerations:**

-### Accessibility considerations:

-_Accessibility considerations specific to Vitals:_
-- None identified so far

-### Research that relates to Vitals
+## Research to date
 **Findings from card sort**

 _Cards included:_